Vision-and-Learning-Lab-UAlberta/home/content/authors/yuxuanmu/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "ymu3@ualberta.ca"
+email: "yxmutthew@gmail.com"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Lab Members
+- Alumni
 ---

-Yuxuan Mu is a M.Sc. student under the supervision of Dr. Li Cheng.
-His work focuses on human motion generative modling.
+Yuxuan Mu obtained his master's degree in the ECE department, University of Alberta, under the supervision of Dr. Li Cheng.
+His works involve 3D human motion estimation, generation, physics simulation and rendering.
 For more information, please visit his [personal webpage](https://yxmu.foo).